 - In a food processor, blend together the canned tomatoes, the Chipotle peppers, achiote paste and garlic.

-- Add the chopped poblano and onion to the mixture and let cook for about 2 minutes.
+- Add the chopped poblano and onion to the chorizo and let cook for about 2 minutes.

-- Sprinkle with the Mexican Oregano, the Sherry Vinegar, the White Wine and the Worcestershire.
-Cover and cook on low 6 hours or high 3 hours.
+- Sprinkle in the Mexican Oregano, Sherry Vinegar, and Worcestershire.
+Cover and cook on low 6 hours.

-- Taking two forks, shred the chicken meat inside the pan.
-Stir well and adjust seasonings.
+- Taking two forks, shred the chicken meat while still inside the pan.
+Stir well

-- To serve, heat corn tortillas.
-Spread the tortillas with refried beans.
-Top with Chicken Tinga Mixture.
-Garnishes: chopped avocado, sliced pickled jalapenos, diced yellow onion, and Mexican Crumbling Cheese such as Cotija.
+- Garnishes: chopped avocado, sliced pickled jalapenos, diced yellow onion, and Mexican crumbling cheese such as Cotija.

 Video